renatoargh/centos/README.md

 nvm use 0.10
 sudo visudo # add `dirname $(which node)` to secure_path so you're able to `sudo node` and `sudo npm`
 ```

+### How do I install Git?

+Simply run `sudo yum install -y git`

+### How to allow specific user run command as sudo without password?

+Log in as root then run `sudo visudo` and add the following line `joe ALL=(ALL) NOPASSWD: /full/path/to/command`, or if you want to restrict wich arguments this user may pass you can change that line to `joe ALL=(ALL) NOPASSWD: /full/path/to/command ARG1 ARG2`.